Li-Jinjie/Li-Jinjie.github.io/_Projects/Designing and Optimization of Heavy Load and High Maneuverability Aircrafts (Composite material part).md

 ## An introduction of my work

-My task is to lead the composite group to complete the fabrication of composite **beam, D-box, ailerons and nose fairing**.
-In addition to completing the production task, my main contribution was:
+My task was to lead the composite team to complete the fabrication of composite beam, D-box, ailerons and fairing.
+In addition to completing the production task, my main contributions was:

 1. **Change the grain** of glass fiber from straight to twill to conform to the direction of maximum shear stress, according to the material mechanics theory I learned.